ONSdigital/census-rm-sample-loader/README.md

 ```

 ## Testing Locally with Docker
-To test the script locally you must run a RabbitMQ containers A docker-compose.yml file exists for this purpose.
+To test the script locally you must run a RabbitMQ container.
+A docker-compose.yml file exists for this purpose.

 ```
 docker-compose up -d